Rainbow-CPaaS/Rainbow-CSharp-SDK-Samples/Windows_NetFwk/Conferences/README.md

 This permissions are independent.
 You can have access to one, both or none of them according your Rainbow licence.

-All information related to API here references the **Bubbles** class.
+All information related to API here references the **Conferences** class.

 ### Personal Conference
 To check permission of Personal Conference, you can use **PersonalConferenceAllowed()**.